There’s no question that this area is rich in history. Hudson Valley historic sites are one of the most visited attractions in the area.

 Located in Hyde Park, Springwood Estate was the birthplace, lifelong home and burial place of Franklin D Roosevelt, our 32nd President of the United States.
 He visited the home often and was inspired by the scenery.

-Buildings are CLOSED and tours SUSPENDED
+Buildings are OPEN and tours have RESUMED

 Website: www.nps.gov/hofr